 Who writes the content?

-Bobby (Guitar Chalk's editor and Guitar World contributor) typically works with companies directly to develop and write sponsored content, though it's just as easy to work with your writers (in-house or contracted) as well.
+Bobby (Guitar Chalk's editor and founder) typically works with companies directly to develop and write sponsored content, though it's just as easy to work with your writers (in-house or contracted) as well.

 If you prefer to have someone within your company (or for you yourself) to write the content, be aware that this person should be able to fulfill the following requirements: